Richard Petty Driving Experience Will Satisfy Your Need for Speed and Then Some

 A ride-along, which we suspect is its own source of adrenaline, runs $109.
 Packages run from $499 for eight laps up to $2,699 for 50 laps.
 See details.

 At first, we figured the Richard Petty Driving Experience was a novelty, primarily for NASCAR fans.
 (They are legion.)

 But after our visit, it’s clear the Richard Petty Driving Experience is for anyone interested in driving really, really fast while having a once-in-a-lifetime blast in Las Vegas.

 Thanks to the team at the Richard Petty Driving Experience for hosting this blog’s visit, and special thanks to our in-car instructor, Mark Skinner, for not letting us burst into flames.

-Find out more about this unique thing to do in Las Vegas at the official site.
+Find out more about this unique thing to do in Las Vegas at See details.
 More pics below, because that’s how we roll.
 Sometimes, literally.